 The view from the building overlooks a peninsula along the Pacific Ocean known as Portuguese Bend, an area that was once an island but is now characterized by its slow-moving landslides.
 Though the surrounding area of the chapel is geologically unstable, records have indicated that the church itself has not moved since its construction.

-Despite the precarious soil, the new visitors center was co-designed by Eric Lloyd Wright (design consultant and grandson of Frank son of Lloyd Wright) and completed in 2001.
-The center echoes the original architectural traditions of the chapel, featuring glass panes in 30 and 60 degree angles and local Palo Verdes materials.
-Inside, visitors can browse through Swedenborgian literature, learn about the chapel’s history and purchase items from the gift shop.
+Despite the precarious soil, the new visitor’s center was co-designed by Eric Lloyd Wright (design consultant and grandson of Frank son of Lloyd Wright) and completed in 2001.
+The center echoes the original architectural traditions of the chapel, featuring glass panes in 30-and 60-degree angles and local Palo Verdes materials.
+Inside, visitors can browse through Swedenborgian literature, learn about the chapel’s history, and purchase items from the gift shop.

 Per the website: As of October 2023, the grounds of Wayfarers Chapel are open to visitors but the Chapel building itself is only open for scheduled ceremonies and services.
 If you would like to see the interior of the Chapel, you are invited to attend our regularly scheduled 10:00 am Sunday services.